-Chair Professor of Computer Science and Engineering
+Chair Professor of Department of Computer Science and Engineering

 President of HKUST

 Individual Research Interest

 Computational mathematics (matrix computation, PDEs, optimization), image processing, computer vision, computational differential geometry with applications to brain mapping and computer graphics, VLSI physical design optimization.

 Prof Tony Chan is currently President of the Hong Kong University of Science and Technology.
 He was previously Assistant Director of the US National Science Foundation (NSF) in charge of the Mathematical and Physical Sciences Directorate, which is the largest directorate of the NSF.
 In this position, he guides and manages research funding of almost HK$10 billion a year in astronomy, physics, chemistry, mathematical science, material science, and multidisciplinary activities.

 Prof Chan had been in the NSF position since October 2006 upon taking temporary leave from the University of California at Los Angeles (UCLA), where he was Dean of Physical Sciences from July 2001 overseeing over 200 faculty members, 700 graduate students, 700 under-graduate majors, and about HK$550 million in annual federal research support.

 Prof Chan’s scientific background is in Mathematics, Computer Science and Engineering.
 He received his BS and MS degrees in Engineering from the California Institute of Technology (Caltech) and his PhD in Computer Science from Stanford University.
 He pursued postdoctoral research at Caltech as Research Fellow, and taught Computer Science at Yale University before joining UCLA as Professor of Mathematics in 1986.
 He was appointed Chair of the Department of Mathematics in 1997.
 He also holds honorary joint appointments with the University’s BioEngineering Department and the Computer Science Department.